oracle-livelabs/oci/host-ha-website-oci-services/vcn/vcn.md

     ![Image alt text](images/public-sl-http.png)

-    Add the Ingress Rule

-7. Allow  SSH Access Into Your Public Subnet From a Specific Set of IP Addresses (optional)
+8. Allow  SSH Access Into Your Public Subnet From a Specific Set of IP Addresses (optional)
     > **Note:** This step is a recommended best practice when implementing an actual architecture you do not want getting hacked or reached by unknown entities.
 Performing this step will only allow a certain set of IP addresses you define to reach your public subnet's resources.